Policy

 Compliance Code of Conduct and Case Study Booklet

 The Compliance Code of Conduct and Case Study Booklet, which is distributed to all Group employees in Japan, is made up of two sections.
-The Compliance Code of Conduct outlines how to behave in day-to-day operations while the case studies provide detailed information and explanations on 100 potential situations.
+The Compliance Code of Conduct outlines how to behave in day-to-day operations while the case studies provide detailed information and explanations on specific case examples.
 From the standpoint of respect for human rights, we strive to raise awareness of human rights by periodically reviewing content based on the latest social trends, which includes all forms of harassment, such as sexual harassment and workplace bullying, as well as specific case studies concerning LGBT issues.

 Training program focusing on harassment